-- (2) Click Settings - (3) Set Colors to True Color and Screen area to 800 by 600 pixels (or 1024 by 768 on selected models).
+- (2) Click the Settings tab - (3) Set Colors to True Color and Screen area to 1024 by 768 pixels.

 NOTE: Setting to larger screen areas will require panning (by moving your cursor to the screen's border) in order to see the entire desktop.